zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-evaluation.md

 }

 // Passing parameters directly with the Values
-// NOTE: Because parameter are not named, you need to use position as our library is not aware of the name "list" and "greaterThan"
+// NOTE: Because parameters are not named, you need to use the position as our library is not aware of the name "list" and "greaterThan"
 {
 	var rList = Eval.Execute("{0}.Where(x => x > {1})", list, greaterThan);
 }